-The Royal Guest Rooms, re-imagined accommodations fit for a prince or princess, opened at Disney’s Port Orleans Riverside Resort in March 2012.
-This hidden jewel features 512 themed rooms where ornate beds are trimmed with dazzling crystals and gold accents, and “magical fireworks” swirl about.
+The Royal Guest Rooms, accommodations fit for a prince or princess, opened at Disney’s Port Orleans Riverside Resort in March 2012.
+They feature 512 themed rooms where ornate beds are trimmed with dazzling crystals and gold accents, and “magical fireworks” swirl about.

 “We are excited to build off the highly popular ‘story room’ concept by offering another very immersive and richly themed accommodation for our guests,” said Kevin Myers, Vice President Resorts, Walt Disney World Resort.
 “Storytelling is what Disney does, and these room offerings clearly provide a great Disney Resort option for our guests.”